AvigailRoyzenberg/Min-Max-Heap/README.md

 - insertion/deletion in O(log(n)) time

-of both the mins and maxes
+of both the mins and maxes.

 At even levels of the tree - each node is less then all of its children,

-while at odd levels - each node is greater than all of its children
+while at odd levels - each node is greater than all of its children.